nats-io/nats.ws/README.md

 The `nats-server` gossips cluster configuration to clients.
 Cluster configuration however is disseminated as `host:port`.
-With websockets, a connection is made using an URL which means that the protocol specifies whether the connection is encrypted or not.
+With websockets, a connection is made using a URL which means that the protocol specifies whether the connection is encrypted or not.
 By default, the nats.ws client assumes any specified `host:port` is available via `wss://host:port`.
 If this is not the case, you will need to specify the protocol as part of the server hostport